HamidrezaAmz/MagicalPdfEditor/README.md

 | LinkHandler | Triggered when user clicked on added annotation with link, this will give you `LinkTapEvent` you can extract stored data |

+# Tip
+Working with files is restricted in higher android api levels, So if you are working with high level android APIs, be aware of using file provides and needed permissions to work with files, Or you can use [SimpleStorage](https://github.com/anggrayudi/SimpleStorage) Lib to work with files and Android storage.